-Though you’ll only have to face a full replacement every 10 years or so, you should inspect your cedar siding a couple times each year.
-Give it a once-over, looking for any loose or damaged panels, scratches or blemishes, or rot.
+Though you’ll only have to face a full replacement every 10 years or so, you should inspect your cedar siding two times each year.
+Give it a visual once-over, looking for any loose or damaged panels, scratches or blemishes, or rot.

 Here’s how to keep your cedar siding in top shape:

 Nail down or replace any loose boards.

 Trim trees and shrubs so they’re at least two feet away from the siding.

 Clean out your gutters.
 A clogged gutter will overflow, letting water soak into the cedar below.

 Wash your siding once a year.
 Use a garden hose—never a power washer, as the high pressure can damage the wood.

 If you’re repainting or restaining the cedar siding after washing it, allow enough time for the cedar to thoroughly dry first.
 Otherwise, moisture can get trapped inside the wood.

 Proper cedar siding maintenance helps it last longer and can restore its original color.
 If your siding is beginning to turn black, it’s likely because of mold and mildew growth.
 Before washing your siding, it’s important to treat this growth with an oxygen bleach solution.
 Otherwise, it will just feed on the moisture left behind during washing and grow back in a few days.